 The Energy Anatomy of Trauma

-Almost all of us have experienced some form of trauma at some point in our lives.
+Most of us have experienced some form of trauma at some point in our lives.
 A study of the human energy field shows that trauma causes significant impact on the nervous system and endocrine system, which in turn affects the immune system and the digestive system.
-“Trauma can be a life-threatening experience, a deeply distressing or disturbing experience, or an emotional response to a stressful event.” (*Dictionary)
+All systems are connected, they do not work alone.

 The energy anatomy of the Vagus nerve begins as a bilateral nerve located in the cerebral cortex, at a depth not far in behind your eyes, energetically connected to the pituitary gland.
 The is the master gland of the endocrine system.
 From the cerebral cortex on each side, this bilateral nerve leads to the visual cortex at the back of the head.
 This is where memory is stored from the collection of incoming and outgoing data from the sensory organs in the rest of the cranial nerve system.
 The cranial nerves innervate the eyes, sinuses, taste buds, parts of the inner ear, and go down the neck to the clavicles.
 From the visual cortex it runs into the brainstem.
 The vagus nerve travels down both sides of the throat, taps into the thyroid Gland (part of the endocrine system), then the thymus Gland (part of the Immune and endocrine system).
 It continues down the dorsal spine, along the way feeding into the back of the heart.
 These two areas – the visual cortex and the back of the heart; I think of these as modulators.
 As key energetic centers in the body, they are significant points in the vagus network.
 Remember, they contain the totality of the body’s stored memory of all traumas, including ancestral trauma and the ancient fight/flight response that has been filtered through time to present day.
 The heart, one modulator, stores memory for trauma that happens in the body; the visual cortex, a second modulator, stores memory of trauma that is held in the cranial nerve system.
 From the heart, the vagus nerve continues down the spine with points along its path, which connect to other organs like the lungs, and diaphragm.
 It then continues to the stomach, connecting the spleen, pancreas, gallbladder, and liver.
 Continuing from there, the vagus nerve links to the kidneys, then branches into several innervated places serving multiple sections of the intestinal folds; At Lumbar 1 through 5.
 At lumbar 5, the vagus nerve joins the peripheral nervous system, and then ties into the lymph system and reproductive system.
 It then re-joins the central channel (along the spine) and feeds into the colon and finally to the coccyx, commonly called the tailbone.
 This area is yet one more modulator in the body.
 The coccyx has the prize role of storing memory for the entire body.